Saint Martin’s Day in Croatia – Martinje

-Martinje or blagdan svetog Martina (St. Martin’s Day) is celebrated on November 11.
-According to an old traditional custom, this is the day that mošt (grape must) turns into vino (wine).
-It is a Croatian holiday cherished since the 17th century.
+According to an old traditional Croatian custom, this is the day that mošt (grape must) turns into vino (wine).
+This Croatian holiday has been cherished since the 17th century.

 Sveti Martin is also the first saint who wasn’t a martyr, and yet he still has his own holiday.
 He was known for helping the poor and needy.
 Because of that, he is also considered to be the protector of the poor, beggars, soldiers, horsemen, and travelers.

-Another custom is marked on November 11.
-In some Croatian cities, priests come to the vineyards to bless the young wine and vineyards.
-This is a religious custom that gathers people together.
-This custom is especially nurtured in Sveti Martin na Muri, a village in Međimurje county that was named after Sveti Martin.
+It is a religious custom that gathers people together.
+This custom is especially nurtured in Sveti Martin na Muri (view map), a village in Međimurje county named after Sveti Martin.

-Other places participate in “narodni biškup Martin” (People’s Bishop Martin).
-People dress up as bishops, sing, have fun, and play the ceremony of blessing the young wine.
+Other places participate in narodni biškup Martin (People’s Bishop Martin).
+People dress up as bishops, sing, have fun, and act out the ceremony of blessing the young wine.

 As part of the tradition, martinjska guska (Martin’s goose) and mlinci are served on this day.
 The goose is often filled with bread, liver, chestnuts, apples, or buckwheat.
-If you want to make it yourself, check out this recipe for Martin’s goose filled with apples.
+If you want to make it yourself, check out this recipe for Martin’s goose with buckwheat.

-Saint Martin was guided by the idea of love and he fought against the heresy.
-Bishop Hilary of Poitiers ordained him as a priest and gave him his house in Liguge, which Martin turned into a monastery.
+Saint Martin was guided by the idea of love, and he fought against heresy.
+Bishop Hilary of Poitiers ordained him as a priest and gave him his house in Ligugé, which Martin turned into a monastery.
 He wanted to spend his life in loneliness and pray.

 When bishop Hilary died, there was no one who would take over the bishop’s place except for Martin.
 To avoid being named bishop, Martin hid in a bush.
 A nearby goose started honking, revealing his position.